vivekvjyn/jnd-survey-form/README.md

 ```
 Configure your `.env` with appropriate variables.

 Ensure you have MongoDB installed and running.
-Create a database named `DATABASE` with a collection named `COLLECTION`.
+Create a database named `DB_NAME` with a collection named `COLLECTION_NAME`.

 Make desired changes.